Organization and Structure

 Mr Buffier is the Chairman of the NSW Minerals Council, a member of the Executive Committee and the Coal Committee.
 He is a Board member of Australian Coal Association Low Emission Technologies Pty Ltd (ACALET) and the National Low Emission Coal Council R&D Board (NLECC).
 Mr Buffier is also a Ministerial appointee to the NSW Clean Coal Council.
 He is an Alternate Director of the World Coal Institute and an Associate of the Coal Industry Advisory Board.

-Ian Hall – Member at Large
+E. Alex Hoffman – Member at Large

 Kenneth K. Humphreys – Chief Executive Officer